-I, James A. Flanagan, of Johnstown, Pennsylvania, being thirty-five years of age, opon being duly sworn, depose and say: I assumed the superintendence of the Bully Bueno mine and mill, situated on Turkey Creek, within sixteen miles of Prescott, Ariz., on the 15th day of March, A. D. 1868.
-At that time the Indians were veryhostile, daily committing depredations in that vicinity.
-I applied to General Devin, commanding that district, for military protection, as there was a large amount of valuable property at the mill, and I could not employ a sufficient number of citizens to protect it, owing to the extreme danger of Indians.
+l, James A. Flanagan, of Johnstown, Pennsylvania, being thirty-five years of age, upon being duly sworn, depose and say, I assumed the superintendence of the Eully Bueno mine and mill, situated on Turkey Creek, within sixteen miles of Prescott, Arizona, on the 15th day of March, A. D. 1868.
+At that time the Iudians were very hostile, daily committing depredations in that vicinity.
+I applied to General Devin, commanding that district, for military protection, as there was a large amount of aluable property at the mill, and I could not employ a sufficient number of citizens to protect it, owing to the extreme danger of Indians.
 General Devin frequently told me he was well aware of the necessity of a stronger guard at the mill, but being short of men, could not spare any soldiers, but promised from time to time to send me an adequate guard, so soon as he could possibly spare troops from Fort Whipple.
-I made, through Capt.
-J. P. Hargrave, of Prescott, the company's attorney, frequent applications to the commander of the district for military protection, as the danger became more imminent.
-I kept at the mill as strong a force of citizens as I could possibly employ all the time.
+I made, through Captain J. P. Hargrave, of Prescott, the company's attorney, frequent applications to the commander of the district for military protection, as the dauger became more imminent.
+I kept at the mill as strong a force of citizens as I could possibly em-ploy all the time.
 The working force at the mill and mine was from forty to seventy men.
-On the 9th day of July, 1869, the Indians attacked the premises in force, and compelled us to abandon the place and seek refuge at Prescott, sixteen miles distant, the nearest military post, after which they burned the buildings, consisting of a millbuilding, 160 by 200 feet square, a saw-mill and building, carpenter-shop, blacksmithshop, store-house, boarding-house, superintendent's house, and all the merchandise shop, store-house, boarding-house, superintendent's house, and all the merchanise and provisions; also the wagons, harness, tools, &c.
-These buildings were all large fine houses.
-Nothing whatever escaped destruction in the attack which could be burned except what merchandise and stock the Indians carried off.
-I had entire su-perintendence of the books and accounts during this time, which were all burned.
+On the 9th day of July, 1869, the Indians attacked the premises in force, and impelled us to abandon the place and seek refuge at Prescott, sixteen miles distant, he hearest military post, after which they burned the buildings, consisting of a mill building, 160 by 200 feet square, a saw-mill and building, carpenter-shop, blacksmithp, store-house, boarding-house, superintendent's house, and all the merchandise and visions; also the wagons, harness, tools, &c.
+These buildings were all large bouses.
+Nothing whatever escaped destruction in this attack which could be burned except what merchandise and stock the Indians carried off.
+I had entire bescribed and sworn to before me, at Johnstown, Pennsylvania, this thirtieth day of October, A. D. one thousand eight hundred and seventy-one.
+GEORGE T. SWENCK,

 The company had expended in this enterprise a fraction over \$292,000.
-The Bully Bueno mine is one of the best on the Pacific coast, and would, if worked, yield a very large product of gold.
-The mine is well opened and developed, and will furnish an incohordible company hole and be pained and here be principal mining enterprincipal inexhaustible amount of rich pay rock.
+The Bully Baeno mine is one of the best on the Pacific coast, and would if worked yield a very large product of gold.
+The mine is well opened and developed, and will furnish an mexhaustible amount of rich pay rock.
 This was the principal mining enterprise in Arizona, and its destruction was a calamity to the whole Territory.

 JAMES A. FLANAGAN.